suchi2603/DataMining-/README.md

 The dataset contains three separate CSV files:

-* The first CSV file named 20119-05-02 has all the ranking data.
+* The first CSV file named 20119-05-02 contain more precisis information for each game the game rank, year, number of users rated etc.

 * bgg_13m_reviews CSV file has all reviews stored in it.